openjdk/panama-foreign/doc/panama_memaccess.md

 When the arena is closed (above, this is done with the *try-with-resources* construct) the arena is no longer alive, all the segments associated with it are invalidated atomically, and the regions of memory backing the segments are deallocated.

 A confined arena's deterministic lifetime comes at a price: only one thread can access the memory segments allocated in a confined arena.
 If multiple threads need access to a segment, then a *shared* arena can be used (`Arena::ofShared`).
-The memory segments allocated in a shared arena can be accessed by  multiple threads, and any thread (whether or not involved in access) can close the shared arena to deallocate the segments.
+The memory segments allocated in a shared arena can be accessed by multiple threads, and any thread (regardless of whether it was involved in access) can close the shared arena to deallocate the segments.
 The closure will atomically invalidate the segments, though deallocation of the regions of memory backing the segments might not occur immediately: an expensive synchronization operation<a href="#1"><sup>1</sup></a> is needed to detect and cancel pending concurrent access operations on the segments.

 In summary, an arena controls *which* threads can access a memory segment and *when*, in order to provide both strong temporal safety and a predictable performance model.
 The FFM API offers a choice of arenas so that a client can trade off breadth-of-access against timeliness of deallocation.

 ### Slicing segments